DataRobot CEO resigns amid turmoil

 DataRobot CEO Dan Wright resigned on Wednesday in the wake of reports that top executives at the AI vendor, including Wright, cashed out stocks that longtime employees could not sell.

 Wright will be replaced by interim CEO Debanjan Saha, currently president and COO, the company said in a press release.
-Saha, a former VP and GM of data analytics at Google, joined DataRobot in February.
+Saha, a former vice president and general manager of data analytics at Google, joined DataRobot in February.

 The company said it has started a search for a permanent successor to Wright, who started at DataRobot in 2020 as president and COO and was appointed CEO in March 2021.
 He and other top DataRobot executives came from application performance management vendor App Dynamics after the departure of co-founder Jeremy Achin.

-Note: This story was updated July 21, 2022.